-Within the Department of Administrative Services, Bureau of Enterprise Systems and Technology and Centers of Information Technology Excellence, these classes are accountable for the management and direction of information systems, applications development, management and implementation of complex information technology projects implementing business and technical requirements into architectural blueprints, maintenance, computer operations and similar information technology functions including technical and support staff.
+Within the Department of Administrative Services, Bureau of Information Technology Solutions and Centers of Information Technology Excellence, these classes are accountable for the management and direction of information systems, applications development, management and implementation of complex information technology projects implementing business and technical requirements into architectural blueprints, maintenance, computer operations and similar information technology functions including technical and support staff.

 GUIDELINES FOR JOB CLASS USE

 The scope of responsibility varies by position, and is influenced by the organizational structure, budget and the breadth and impact on statewide operations and services.
 The Information Technology Manager classes are structured into four levels which are distinguished based on the complexity of the responsibilities assigned, including the supervision of staff activities; the range of operating systems; operating budgets; size of location and or functional assignments and other related factors.
 Refer to class addendum.

 Incumbents are accountable to the organization, peers and employees for the successful implementation of the department mission, values, vision and initiatives.